pratishu/password-generator-react/README.md

 ## TODO

-1. Add the functionality of copy to clipboard
+- [x] ~~Add the functionality of copy to clipboard~~
-2. Make website responsive and add breakpoints for different screen size
+- [] Make website responsive and add breakpoints for different screen size
-3. add readme with project screenshot
+- [] add readme with project screenshot
-4. use ascii values instead of hand written ones
+- [] use ascii values instead of hand written ones
+- [] make the custom _copy to clipboard popup_ instead of using alert() to notify